kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Changes to the Eviction API

-We could forbid direct eviction for any pod that supports EvictionRequest (has at least one interceptor in `.spec.evictionResponders`).
+We could forbid direct eviction for any pod that supports EvictionRequest (has at least one responder in `.spec.evictionResponders`).

 At this point, we know that there is a more graceful deletion of the pod available than just a PDB.
 We could ask the users making the eviction requests to create an EvictionRequest object instead.

-If the pod termination fails because the interceptor(s) do not respond, then the eviction request controller will proceed with the eviction.
+If the pod termination fails because the responder(s) do not respond, then the eviction request controller will proceed with the eviction.
 To support this, the eviction could only be allowed only at this point.
 That is, if there is a matching EvictionRequest object and the eviction conditions are met according to the [Eviction](#eviction) section.

-Eviction of these pods with interceptors would act as a PDB with a fallback to eviction if things do not go according to plan.
+Eviction of these pods with responders would act as a PDB with a fallback to eviction if things do not go according to plan.

 This would break the eviction assumption, that eviction can proceed quickly when no PDB exists or is